 Ollie has been taken care of by his DAWG TEAM, made up of wonderful volunteers who see to his every need and make sure pediatric patient guest families get plenty of time to visit with him.

-Part of Ollie’s regimen is to swim weekly at Barley’s Dog Recreation Center.
+Part of Ollie’s health regimen is to swim weekly at Barley’s Dog Recreation Center.
 He and his pal Annie race for tennis balls and chase each other around the pool.

 Ollie loves hanging out with guests in the house!
 He is always willing to listen to a good book, cuddle up, and even occasionally share his toy or bone.
-If guests ask nicely, Ollie will show off and give ‘knuckles’ or do another trick for his friends.
+If guests ask nicely, Ollie will show off and give “knuckles” or do another trick for his friends.

+Dogs have been utilized as a therapeutic resource by many medical professionals for centuries because they allow people to feel safe and accepted.
 Nothing makes Ollie happier than greeting his friends and giving them love.

 Fun facts about Ollie

-One of his favorite parts of the day is letting his ears flap in the wind as he drives to and from work
+- One of his favorite parts of the day is letting his ears flap in the wind as he drives to and from work

-He goes swimming and hiking at least once a week
+- Goes swimming and hiking at least once a week

 A big thank you to: